Back to Living Real Change

 Buttimer recommends the following steps to help you let go of resentment.

 • Allow yourself to feel the pain.
 Research in integrative medicine shows that avoiding negative emotions is detrimental to the immune system.
-“It’s important to acknowledge that you have a grudge and make space for hurt, anger, sadness and fear,” says Buttimer.
+“It’s important to acknowledge that you have a grudge and make space for hurt, anger, sadness and fear,” Buttimer says.
 “If you don’t fully enter it, you can’t get through it cleanly.”

-• Know that true forgiveness takes times.
+• Know that true forgiveness takes time.
 Forgiveness doesn’t happen overnight.
 Focus on making progress that adds up over time.
 With each new day, let go of some hurt and anger.

 • Think twice before consulting a loved one.
-“Sometimes when we go to family or friends to work through a grudge, it can backfire,” says Buttimer.
+“Sometimes when we go to family or friends to work through a grudge, it can backfire,” Buttimer says.
 “They may feel protective of us and amplify our emotions.”

 • Forgive yourself.
 “It’s important to forgive yourself for any ways you’ve allowed harm to come to you.
 Many people hold themselves responsible when something bad happens to them,” she says.
 “We also have to forgive ourselves of the harm we have caused others.
 As humans, we must acknowledge that we have hurt other people, too.”